rollbar/docs/api/items_post.md

 title: API Reference - Items (POST)
 ---

+# Sending Occurrences (Creating Items)

-_**Note:**  This documentation is provided for authors of custom integration libraries.
-If your application is built on one of our supported platforms, you can use a pre-built library instead of rolling your own._
+This documentation is provided for authors of custom integration libraries.
+If your application is built on one of our supported platforms, you can use a pre-built library instead of rolling your own.

-### Overview
+{: .warning}

 Rollbar receives Occurrences (exceptions and messages) via a RESTful JSON API.
 Clients send JSON data via an HTTP POST to `https://api.rollbar.com/api/1/item/`